aaronbenz/caspanda/README.md

 print ccy_string
 'USDKRW,USDRUB,AEDUSD,USDTWD,USDMYR,USDARS,USDCHF,USDSAR,USDPEN,GBPUSD...'
 ```
-and the results can be pulled directly from the response..
+and the results can be pulled directly from the response.
+You can use both in the same session, according to the type of results needed..

 Installation
 ----